TeaInside/simple_file_transfer/README.md

 overwrite the existing file with it.
 - If the client closes the connection before it finished to transfer all content.
 Write any partial bytes the server has received.
 - Make sure you have no memory leak.
+Use valgrind as memcheck should be helpful.
 - Make sure you sync anything to the disk before the program exits.
 - Make sure you close all socket file descriptors before the program exits.
 - You need an interrupt handler to make sure resources are synced and closed properly.